- About KLERA

 - President’s Welcome

-I wish you the best of luck and much success in the future, and I would like to extend my warmest thanks to you all.
+I wish that all of you have the best of luck and achieve much success in the future, and hope to see you in the coming KLERA programs .